kunkun111/kunkun111.github.io/_pages/about.md

 * 2024--We have a paper accepted by Neurocomputing.

-* 2023--We have a paper accepted by AJCAI2023.
+* 2023--We have a paper accepted by AJCAI 2023.

-* 2023--We have a paper accepted by KES2023.
+* 2023--We have a paper accepted by KES 2023.

-* 2023--We have attended the workshop of IJCNN2023.
+* 2023--We have attended the workshop of IJCNN 2023.

 Recent Journal Papers:
 ======